shelldweller/django-snippets/README.txt

 Login to the admin site and define snippets of your choice.

 Snippets can be deactivated.
 This will prevent them from being rendered.
-This comes handy when you don't need the snippet for the moment but need to keep its content for later.
+This comes handy when you don't need the snippet for the moment but want to keep its content for later.

 As template designer